-- > A message consists of: header, properties, body - ▶ There are 5 types of messages defined by the API: - TextMessage: the body is a text (e.g. XML) - MapMessage: a set of name/value pairs - BytesMessage: a stream of bytes - StreamMessage: a stream of primitive Java values, filled and read sequentially
+- ► A message consists of: header, properties, body

+- ► There are 5 types of messages defined by the API:

+- TextMessage: the body is a text (e.g. XML)

+- MapMessage: a set of name/value pairs

+- BytesMessage: a stream of bytes

+- StreamMessage: a stream of primitive Java values, filled and read sequentially

 - ObjectMessage: a Serializable object

-- software services that do not require the user's involvement in the deployment, configuration and hosting - Based on the utility computing model computing services are like public utilities, similar to the traditional ones (gas, water, electricity, etc.) - Cloud computing providers expose their services online - Users need minimal resources to connect as clients
+- software services that do not require the user's involvement in the deployment, configuration and hosting - Based on the utility computing model = computing services are like public utilities, similar to the traditional ones (gas, water, electricity, etc.) - Cloud computing providers expose their services online - Users need minimal resources to connect as clients

 - The services are usually available via

 - Web applications

 - Web Services

 - APIs

 - Examples of services:

 - storage

 - e-mail, communication, social networking

 - office tools

 - virtual servers

 - Services are completely controlled by the vendor, and clients pay per usage

-- ~ resembles the mainframe-based model
+resembles the mainframe-based model

+- 210
-The Cloud Computing Stack

-Clients the hardware or software that completely relies on cloud services and is essentially useless without them user interface machine interface Software as a Service (SaaS) - the application, provided as a service Αρριιζατισπ - examples: Google Apps, Office Web Apps, Apple MobileMe components services Platform as a Service (PaaS) - the computing platform provided as a service, facilitates Platform application deployment, complete development of services - examples: Microsoft Azure Services Platform, Amazon Web Services, Google App Engine Infrastructure as a Service (IaaS) compute network storage - the computer infrastructure, e.g., virtual servers, Infrastructure storage space - examples: Amazon Elastic Compute Cloud (EC2), "Fabric" of servers Amazon Elastic Block Store, Amazon Machine Image the hardware and software infrastructure built to deliver the cloud Fabric of servers services: processing units, specialized cloud operating systems, etc. 211 sources: Wikipedia, samj.net
+The Cloud Computing Stack Clients the hardware or software that completely relies on cloud services and is essentially useless without them (see interface) (machine interface) Application Software as a Service (SaaS) - the application, provided as a service - examples: Google Apps, Office Web Apps, Apple MobileMe Components Crives Platform Platform as a Service (PaaS) - the computing platform provided as a service, facilitates application deployment, complete development of services - examples: Microsoft Azure Services Platform, Amazon Web Services, Google App Engine Infrastructure as a Service (IaaS) the computer infrastructure of a virtual converse Infrastructure "Fabric" of servers - the computer infrastructure, e.g., virtual servers, storage space - examples: Amazon Elastic Compute Cloud (EC2), Amazon Elastic Block Store, Amazon Machine Image the hardware and software infrastructure built to deliver the cloud services: processing units, specialized cloud operating systems, etc. 211 sources: Wikipedia, samj.net